Visibility network analysis of large-scale intermittency in convective surface layer turbulence: Methodology and dataset

-One of the simplest metric is the degree centrality, $\kappa_i$, which is defined as the number of nodes linked to $i$ \cite{newman2018networks}.
-As observable in Figs. \ref{fig:methods}(b-c) -- where two examples of synthetic signals and the corresponding visibility networks are illustrated -- the presence of locally convex intervals leads to the appearance of high-degree nodes. \\Moreover, with the aim to quantify intermittency, the assortativity coefficient, $r$, is employed. \citet{iacobello2019experimental} showed that $r$, which is defined as the Pearson correlation coefficient between the degree of the nodes at the ends of each link \cite{newman2018networks}, is an effective metric in quantifying intermittency in experimental signals of a meandering passive-scalar plume.
-Figure \ref{fig:methods}(c) shows an example of temporal structure of an intermittent signal (conceptual diagram).
-This structure can be compared with a not -so intermittent signal, where the subsequent values of the signal are more closer to each other (Fig. \ref{fig:methods}(b)).
-In Fig. \ref{fig:methods}(c), peaks correspond to network hubs (high $\kappa$), which are mostly linked to nodes with lower degree values.
+With the aim to quantify large-scale intermittency, the assortativity coefficient, $r$, is employed. $r$ is defined as the Pearson correlation coefficient between the degree of the nodes at the ends of each link, namely $r= \textrm{cov}\left[\kappa_i,\kappa_j\right]/ \left(\sigma\left[\kappa_i\right] \sigma\left[\kappa_j\right]\right)$, $\forall i,j$ so that $A_{i,j}=1$ \citep{newman2018networks}.
+Here, $\textrm{cov}[\bullet,\bullet]$ and $\sigma[\bullet]$ are the covariance and standard deviation, respectively.
+For example, in figure \ref{fig:methods}b-c, the indices, $j$, of the neighbours of representative node $i=17$ are listed together with the corresponding degree values, $\kappa_j$.
+In figure \ref{fig:methods}b, $\kappa_j$ values are similar to $\kappa_i=6$, while in figure \ref{fig:methods}c $\kappa_j$ values are dissimilar to $\kappa_i=9$.
+In the former case, nodes tend to link with other similar nodes so the $r$ value tends to increase (toward positive values); in the latter case, instead, nodes tend to link with other dissimilar nodes so the $r$ value tends to decrease (towards negative values).\\ \citet{iacobello2019experimental} showed that $r$ is an effective metric in quantifying intermittency in experimental signals of a meandering passive-scalar plume.
+Figure \ref{fig:methods}c shows an example of temporal structure of an intermittent signal (conceptual diagram).
+This structure can be compared with a not-so intermittent signal (figure \ref{fig:methods}b), where the subsequent values of the signal are more closer to each other.
+In figure \ref{fig:methods}c, peaks correspond to network hubs (high $\kappa$), which are mostly linked to nodes with lower degree values.
 Therefore, for intermittent signals, the corresponding NVGs tend to show smaller $r$ values tending towards negative values.
-In general, lower $r$ values correspond to strongest intermittent behaviors in the signal \cite{iacobello2019experimental}.
-Contrarily, low degrees of intermittency can be linked to higher and often positive values of $r$, as in Fig. \ref{fig:methods}(b).
+In general, lower $r$ values correspond to strongest intermittent behaviours in the signal \citep{iacobello2019experimental}.
+Contrarily, low degrees of intermittency can be linked to higher and often positive values of $r$, as in figure \ref{fig:methods}b.
+Accordingly, the asymmetry between the intermittent behaviour of peaks and pits can be captured by evaluating the assortativity values of visibility graphs built from the original signals, $r$, and mirrored signals, $r_M$.